 Sea moss, also known as Irish moss or by its scientific name Chondrus crispus, is a type of seaweed found on the Atlantic coasts of Europe and North America.
 Like other seaweeds, it’s a rich source of many nutrients, which is why it’s making waves in the wellness world.

-Sea moss has been used for centuries in various cultures for its nutritional and medicinal properties, but over the past few years it’s gained significant traction on social media platforms – particularly Instagram and TikTok – with many touting it as the next big superfood.
+People have been utilizing sea moss for centuries in various cultures for its nutritional and medicinal properties, but over the past few years it’s gained significant traction on social media platforms – particularly Instagram and TikTok – with many promoting it as the next big superfood.

-In this guide we’ll explore the potential benefits of sea moss and why it’s been granted superfood status.
-We’ll also discuss some possible side effects to be aware of, and the different ways to incorporate sea moss into your diet.
+In this guide we’ll explore the potential benefits, any possible side effects and different ways to incorporate this superfood into your diet.

 Sea moss is packed with vitamins and minerals, including calcium, iodine, potassium, magnesium, iron and vitamins including A, B, C, E and K. It’s also a source of omega-3 and antioxidants.
 [1]

-The iodine content in sea moss is beneficial for thyroid health, as iodine is essential for the production of thyroid hormones.
+This iodine content is beneficial for thyroid health, as iodine is essential for the production of thyroid hormones.
 [2]

-The high levels of antioxidants and vitamins in sea moss can help strengthen the immune system, helping your body to fight against infections and inflammation.
+These high levels of antioxidants and vitamins can help strengthen the immune system, helping your body to fight against infections and inflammation.
 [3]

 Sea moss contains a type of fibre called carrageenan, which can help improve gut health by acting as a prebiotic and supporting good gut bacteria.
 [4]